-About the FNSA Schools Assessment and Certification Process
+About the First Nations Schools Assessment and Certification Process

-Interested schools also may request “Certification” by the FNSA, which requires meeting a set of collectively established standards.
+Interested schools also may request “Certification” by the FNSA, which involves meeting a set of collectively established standards.
 Specifically, Certification by the FNSA is based on the external review team’s determination that:

-- the Internal School Assessment Report has been adequately completed (including a review of performance measures to demonstrate student achievement);
+● the Internal School Assessment Report has been adequately completed;

-- the school situation observed by the External Assessment Team is consistent with the content of the Internal School Assessment Report;
+● the school environment observed by the External Assessment Team is consistent with the content of the Internal School Assessment Report;

-- there is clear evidence that the school is meeting expectations in Core Topic Areas (Language Arts, Math, Social Studies, Science, First Nations Language and Culture Program, etc.); and
+● there is clear evidence that the school is meeting expectations in core programs: Language Arts, Math, Social Studies, Science, and the First Nations Language and Culture Program; and

 To learn more about the FNSA School Assessment Process, contact Marie Matthew, FNSA Director of First Nation Schools Initiatives, at email@example.com